Oxford Owl is an award-winning website from Oxford University Press, created to support children’s learning both at home and at school.

 Our Oxford Owl blog is for parents interested in how best to support their child’s learning at home.
 You’ll find top tips on how to make everyday learning fun, information about how children are assessed in maths and reading at school, and advice on how to support them at home.
 You’ll also find lots of inspiring book recommendations from authors, teachers and librarians, curated to help your child develop a life-long love of reading.

 On the main Oxford Owl for Home website, you’ll find lots of resources and activities including:

-• A guide to phonics, including how to make the sounds
+- A guide to phonics, including how to say the sounds

 Schools and teachers

 Visit Oxford Owl for School for thousands of free teaching resources, including storytelling videos, eBooks and downloadable worksheets and teaching notes.